top of page

 How to read Larnaca area guides properly

 A useful location assessment goes beyond beach proximity or headline price per square metre.
-In practice, value is shaped by five factors - accessibility, surrounding infrastructure, rental profile, quality of nearby stock and future development trajectory.
+In practice, value is shaped by five factors: accessibility, surrounding infrastructure, rental profile, quality of nearby stock and future development trajectory.

 Infrastructure matters just as much.
 Buyers at the premium end look for more than scenery.
-They want strong daily usability - schools, retail, dining, healthcare, leisure and a polished public realm.
+They want strong daily usability: schools, retail, dining, healthcare, leisure and a polished public realm.
 Investors should look for the same qualities because tenants and guests do.

 Finally, future development trajectory influences medium-term upside.
-New roads, upgraded public spaces, high-quality residential schemes and broader regeneration can all support pricing resilience.
-The strongest locations usually combine present-day convenience with credible future momentum.
+The Larnaca marina and port regeneration, the €22 million seafront park, new university campus plans, and expanding airport infrastructure all create forward-looking catalysts.
+The strongest locations usually combine present-day convenience with credible future momentum.+

 Larnaca area guides by location type